needle-mirror/com.unity.addressables/Documentation~/AddressableAssetsHostingServices.md

 ### Packed mode testing and iteration
 Moving from Editor Play mode testing to platform application build testing introduces complexities and time costs to the development process.
 Hosting Services provide extensible Editor-embedded content delivery services that map directly to your Addressables group configuration.
 Using a custom Addressables profile, you can quickly configure your application to load all content from the Unity Editor itself.
 This includes builds deployed to mobile devices, or any other platform, that have network access to your development system.

-### Turn-key content server
-You can deploy Asset Hosting Services into a server environment by running in batch mode (headless) to host content for both intranet- and internet-facing Unity application clients.

 ## Setup
 This article details the initial setup of Asset Hosting Services for your project.
 While the setup guide focuses on Editor workflows, you can use the API to configure Hosting Services by setting the [`HostingServicesManager`](xref:UnityEditor.AddressableAssets.HostingServices.HostingServicesManager) property of the [`AddressableAssetSettings`](xref:UnityEditor.AddressableAssets.Settings.AddressableAssetSettings) class.